rejetto/hfs/config.md

 - `min_available_mb` refuse to accept uploads if available disk space is below this threshold.
 Default is 100.
 - `dont_overwrite_uploading` uploading a file with name already present in the folder will be renamed if this is enabled.
 Default is false.
 - `keep_session_alive` keeps you logged in while the page is left open and the computer is on.
 Default is true.
 - `session_duration` after how many seconds should the login session expire.
 Default is a day.
+- `acme_domain` domain used for ACME certificate generation.
+Default is none.
+- `acme_email` email used for ACME certificate generation.
+Default is none.
+- `force_base_url` disconnect any connection that's not using the domain used for ACME certificate generation.
+Default is none.
 - `acme_renew` automatically renew acme certificate close to expiration.
 Default is false.
 - `listen_interface` network interface to listen on, by specifying IP address.
 Default is any.
 - `base_url` URL to be used for links generation.
 Default is automatic.